The Ultimate Eco-Friendly Christmas Gift Guide

 There are plenty of ways to switch up how you do things at Christmas, and there are loads of great eco-friendly gifts you can buy to reduce waste, show you really care, and save money, too!

-For now though let’s start with a few ways of switching up how you do Christmas gifting to begin with.
+Let’s start with a few ways of switching up how you do Christmas gifting to begin with.

 OK.
 It’s a bit of a marmite one.
 But instating a Secret Santa decree to your family or friend group can save you from gift inertia.
 Everyone saves money, and doing a Secret Santa makes the process of sweaty and stressful Christmas shopping infinitely more manageable!